digital-asset/daml/docs/source/json-api/index.rst

 See the following blog post for more details about error handling best practices: `REST API Error Codes 101 <https://blog.restcase.com/rest-api-error-codes-101/>`_.

-See this documentation for more details about error codes from Ledger API: `The Ledger API error codes <https://docs.daml.com/app-dev/grpc/error-codes.html>`_.
+See `The Ledger API error codes <https://docs.daml.com/app-dev/grpc/error-codes.html>`_ for more details about error codes from Ledger API.

 Successful Response, HTTP Status: 200 OK
 ========================================